Skip links and keyboard navigation

 • The person can also obtain support by phoning DVConnect, a 24-hour domestic violence helpline, on 1800 811 811.

-On the Domestic and family violence portal you will also find useful information about:
+On the Need to Know Domestic and Family Violence Hub you will also find useful information about:

 If you need advice to support a fellow Queensland Government employee who is experiencing DFV, please refer to the domestic and family violence support information on this website.